India in Space Indian Space History Indian Rockets Indian Satellites Indian Moon Flights Indian Astronomy The Nation at a Glance

 Like all other nations sending machines and people to space, India considers funding of its space program to be a matter of prestige.
 In making the announcement in 2003, Prime Minister Atal Behari Vajpayee said a Moon flight would showcase India's scientific capabilities.

 A former science minster in the Indian government, physicist M.G.K.
-Menon told news media that Chandrayan-1 "will excite the younger generation."
-Menon also said the Moon flight would have the effect of "enormously increasing the confidence of the nation".
+Menon told news media then that Chandrayan-1 would "excite the younger generation."
+Menon also said the Moon flight would have the effect of "enormously increasing the confidence of the nation."

 ISRO said Chandrayan-1 is the first mission in "India's foray into a planetary exploration era in the coming decades."
 Chandrayan-1 will be the "forerunner of more ambitious planetary missions in the years to come, including landing robots on the Moon and visits by Indian spacecraft to other planets in the Solar System."